basyavasya-honmono/hadive/LabelingTool/README.md

     *  Enter 'control' to decrease the aspect ratio of the current patch

-    *  But if you person is too small ( DOT camera shy! ) and you still want to catch them, draw the patch (click) and enter '2'.
+    *  But if you person is too small and far ( DOT camera shy! ) and you still want to catch them, draw the patch (click) and enter '2'.
 Suggested Usage For: Humans in usually the middle of the image, a little farther from the camera
     *  But there are too small (at the corner of images) - enter '3' after you draw the     patch.
 Suggested Usage For: Humans farthest from the camera (at the corners) and your Eagle Eyes caught them!